What is my Government Gateway ID?

 These days we seem to need an ID and password for pretty much everything, so it’s no wonder they sometimes get forgotten.

-The good news is, if you can’t remember either your user ID or password for the Government Gateway (or both!), you can recover your user ID and reset your password online.
+The good news is that you can recover your user ID and reset your password online if you can’t remember either your user ID or password for the Government Gateway.

 Depending on which service you want to log in and use, you may also need to provide other information to confirm your identity, such as your name, address, NI number, or UTR number.